3D Printing

 To register for this class, you will need a registration code which will be emailed to you in your email confirmation after you register for your Acrylate Safety class.
 Failure to attend or pass the Acrylate Safety class means you will not be allowed to take the Formlabs Form 2 Printer course.

-Sam Bischel (sam@make717.org) Acrylate Training
+Mark Dilts (mark@make717.org) Acrylate Training

 Upcoming events